Updated on 2026-04-28 GMT+08:00

 When an application reads its configurations, it calls CSMS APIs to retrieve secrets.
 Neither hardcoded nor plaintext secrets are required.

-Rotating Credentials and Keys
+Rotating Secrets and Keys

 Secrets need to be periodically updated to enhance security.
 To rotate a secret, you need to update the secret in all the applications and configurations using it, which is time-consuming, error-prone, and may cause service interruption.